-2020 is here, and with so many people making changes in their lifestyle in the form of resolutions and oaths, Google too, is not far behind, as it makes hundreds of algorithm changes every year.
-But there is only one difference between people’s resolutions and Google’s changes, Google will be stick to it! ?
+2024 is coming, and with so many people getting ready to make changes in their lifestyle in the form of resolutions and oaths, Google too, is not far behind, as it makes hundreds of algorithm changes every year.
+Core updates used to happen just once or twice a year, but in 2023, Google has made it a monthly thing with SEOs struggling to catch a breathe.

 Voice Search is the new Google it